ng-lang/ng/docs/guide/Steps-for-new-syntax.md

   5. Implement the parser
   6. Add parser test
   7. Add new visitor method for the AST type
-  8. Implement PrettyPrinter and Serializer
+  8. Implement interpreter
   9. Update examples for the new syntax
-  10. Check PrettyPrinter output
+  10. Update integration test to include new syntax example file
-  11. Update integration test to include new syntax example file
+  11. Implement serializer